Land Treatment Exploration Tool

 LV - Digitized by LTDL data entry personnel, merged map from various sources (yellow)

 PS - Digitized by NPS field office personnel, method unknown (yellow)

-SL: This is a color-coded column included for treatment evaluation.
+SL: Corresponds with the Seed List Implementation Status filter.
+This is a color-coded column included for treatment evaluation.
 This shows the status of the seed list based on available data when LTDL data entry for this treatment occurred.